 4.2 The School reserves the right to change fees at any time, however where lessons have been booked and paid for in advance, no additional sums shall be charged (nor, where fees are reduced, shall any refunds be given).
 Revised fees shall apply to future bookings only.

-4.3 Payment shall be made in advance to the School by credit or debit card, cash or cheque [subject to sub-Clause 4.4].
+4.3 No payments can be made directly to the School.
 Any sums received by the School shall be handled on the Instructor’s behalf and shall be paid to the Instructor by the School.

 5. Instructor’s Obligations